 Briana Liston Black

 Briana Black uses her multi-faceted experience to help clients develop creative, real-world strategies for litigation and compliance matters related to the healthcare sector.
-A senior associate in our litigation and investigation groups, she represents healthcare providers, insurers, pharmaceutical manufacturers, and other companies in high-stakes litigation, class actions, and pre-litigation dealings with the federal government.
+Counsel in our litigation and investigation groups, she represents healthcare providers, insurers, pharmaceutical manufacturers, and other companies in high-stakes litigation, class actions, and pre-litigation dealings with the federal government.

 Her cases involve a variety of substantive areas, including ERISA, parity laws, contract claims, the False Claims Act, and other federal and state regulations.
 She also helps academic medical centers and hospital systems navigate evolving standards for handling Medicare or Medicaid overpayments, self-disclosure of potential fraud and abuse, and other regulatory concerns.